rejhgadellaa/icerrr/README.md

 Well, I think Icerrr may be just the thing for you!

-And it get's better: Icerrr is FREE [2]
+And it gets better: Icerrr is FREE [2]

 Icerrr is FMAlarm's successor and currently (heavily) under development.
 It's built with Cordova/Phonegap and should eventually also support iOS and regular browsers.